ExgnosisClasses/JavaWeek1/Labs/Lab 7-3 Upcasting and Downcasting/Lab 7-3 Up and Down Casting.md

 	//workDog = someDog; // error like before
 ```

 Why block this?
-Because we know that `someDog` contains a `ServiceDog` object because we put it there earlier, but Java can't figure that out just by looking that the statement.
-It might be that the object in `someDog` isn't really a `ServiceDog` at some point in the future while the code is running.
+- Because we know that `someDog` contains a `ServiceDog` object because we put it there earlier
+- But Java can't figure that out just by looking at the statement.
+- It might be that the object in `someDog` isn't really a `ServiceDog` at some point in the future while the code is running.
+- It depends on what happened during execution before the flow of control gets to this statement.

 Do the same sort of thing we did with primitive data types and _downcast_ the `Dog` to a `ServiceDog`